pkgdown/extra-head.html

 cor_2 <- makeCorrAlpha(items = 5, alpha = 0.85)

-#> The correlation matrix is positive definite
+#> Correlation matrix is not yet positive definite

 #>